locaweb/cassette/README.md

 Cassette.config = config
 ```

-where config is an object that responds to the methods #base for the base CAS uri, #username and #password if you are authenticating on other systems and #service and #base\_authority if you are using the authentication filter to authenticate your app
+where config is an object that responds to the methods `base` for the base CAS uri, `username` and `password` if you are authenticating on other systems and #service and `base\_authority` if you are using the authentication filter to authenticate your app.

 You may also set the caching backend using the .backend= module method: